Sorry, you need to enable JavaScript to visit this website.

 A tax credit is a dollar-for-dollar reduction in the amount of federal income tax paid.
 That is, a tax credit can reduce the amount of taxes owed or can increase your tax refund.
 Taxpayers must claim credits when filing their annual tax return with the Internal Revenue Service.
 DOEE does not have a role in administering tax credits.
 Please consult a financial or tax advisor for further information on claiming tax credits on your return.

 A rebate is a discount associated with the purchase of a specific product or service and can occur either as a point-of-sale discount or as a partial or full refund after proof of purchase is submitted.
-DOEE will be managing and overseeing the distribution of HOMES and HEEHRA rebates within the District.
+DOEE will be managing and overseeing the distribution of IRA rebates within the District.

 Am I eligible for a tax credit for an appliance that I've already purchased or an upgrade I’ve already made to my home?

-Am I eligible for a rebate for an appliance I’ve already purchased or an upgrade I’ve already made to my home?
+Am I eligible for an IRA rebate for an appliance I’ve already purchased or an upgrade I’ve already made to my home?

 Contact TTY: